 So that's it for Shortcuts on the iPad.

-Collection Views are much more powerful than table views, and predefined configurations are an easy way to add functionality and polish to your app.
+Use collection views with predefined configurations.
+Collection views are much more powerful than table views, and predefined configurations are an easy way to add functionality and polish to your app.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.